Skip to table of contents

 Withdrawal from classes after the first two weeks of a fall or spring term or the first week of a summer term does not relieve students of their financial obligation to the University, and these students will be charged 100% of the tuition and fees due the University.
 Students who have received a financial aid disbursement for the term from which they are withdrawing may be required to return a portion of their financial aid in accordance with federal regulations.
 Students should contact either the Financial Aid Office or the Bursar’s Office for assistance.

 Students withdrawing after classes begin should initiate their withdrawal by meeting with their Student Academic Affairs official.
-Graduate students should initially contact their department, and special students or auditors should contact the Office of Admissions and Records.
+Graduate students should initially contact their department, and Special Students or auditors should contact OU Health Sciences Recruitment and Admissions.
 Students receiving financial aid will be required to obtain the Financial Aid Office’s approval before processing the withdrawal.

 VA students will adhere to the above refund policy in accordance with the University and Oklahoma State Regents Policies.
-Students need to notify the Admissions and Records VA Coordinator of any course changes for the semester to see what courses of action are necessary to avoid an overpayment of VA Benefits.
+Students need to notify the OU Health Sciences Recruitment and Admissions VA Coordinator of any course changes for the semester to see what courses of action are necessary to avoid an overpayment of VA Benefits.

 Add/Drop/Withdrawal Forms/Cancellation Forms

-See official University Academic Calendar for specific add/drop/withdrawal/cancellation dates.
-For assistance, please contact your College or the Office of Admissions and Records at (405) 271-2359.
+See the official University Academic Calendar for specific add/drop/withdrawal/cancellation dates.
+For assistance, please contact your college or OU Health Sciences Recruitment and Admissions at (405) 271-2359.

 Students with an enrollment hold will not be permitted to enroll until the hold is released.
 The student should contact the department that placed the enrollment hold.
 There is a $50 late enrollment fee assessed for all enrollments completed after 5 p.m. on the last day of open enrollment.

-Enrollment forms and class schedules are in departmental offices and on the Admissions & Records website.
+Enrollment forms and class schedules are in departmental offices and on the OU Health Sciences Recruitment and Admissions website.
 Students should report to their departmental office to begin enrollment unless notified of more specific instructions.
 GRADUATE UNCLASSIFIED students should report to the Graduate College office to begin enrollment.
-Students enrolling as "SPECIAL" or "AUDITORS" must report to the College for admission and to begin enrollment.
+Students enrolling as a Special Student or Auditor must report to the college for admission and to begin enrollment.

 A student who enrolls in a course without proper approval or who does not observe course prerequisites will be withdrawn from the course and refunded fees according to University policy.
-Refer to the college catalog, the offering department, or the Office of Admissions and Records for information concerning permission and prerequisites.
+Refer to the college catalog, the offering department, or OU Health Sciences Recruitment and Admissions for information concerning permission and prerequisites.

 PLEASE NOTE!
 Students attempting to enroll as a Special Student after 5 p.m. on the last day of open enrollment are considered late; therefore, a $50 late enrollment fee is assessed to the student.

-For assistance, please contact your College or the Office of Admissions and Records at (405) 271-2359.
+For assistance, please contact your college or OU Health Sciences Recruitment and Admissions at (405) 271-2359.

 To be considered full-time, an undergraduate student must be enrolled in at least twelve (12) or more credit hours in a fall or spring semester; at least six (6) or more credit hours in a summer session.
 Undergraduate students enrolled in at least nine (9) hours in a fall or spring semester will be considered three-fourth time.
 Students enrolled in at least six (6) hours in a fall or spring semester or three (3) hours in a summer session will be considered half-time.
 Undergraduate students who need federal student aid must enroll in six (6) credit hours for a summer session.